top of page

 As part of the Foundation's evaluation of BRUNY18, we had the opportunity to focus on expanding this vision and to explore ways to best support artists through BRUNY20.

-BRUNY20 is about providing opportunities for artists to develop their practice in a supportive location, conducive to exploring universal environmental themes.
-The new format aims to achieve this by providing a fellowship award with a research and fieldwork component on Bruny Island.
-In 2020 three fellowships will be awarded, each valued at $25,000, including cash in the amount of $16,600 and accommodation to the value of $8,400.
-At least one of the three artists will be Tasmanian.
+BRUNY20 was about providing opportunities for artists to develop their practice in a supportive location, conducive to exploring universal environmental themes.
+The new format achieved this by providing a fellowship award with a research and fieldwork component on Bruny Island.
+In 2020 three fellowships were awarded, each valued at $25,000, including cash in the amount of $16,600 and accommodation to the value of $8,400.

-The award is open to all artists, including visual artists, musicians, writers, performers, filmmakers, new media and interdisciplinary artists.
+The award was open to all artists, including visual artists, musicians, writers, performers, filmmakers, new media and interdisciplinary artists.

-Each of the three artists will receive four weeks of accommodation on Bruny Island between June and August 2020 for the purpose of commencing a new body of work around universal environmental themes.
-Following this research and fieldwork stage, each of the artists’ new work will be shown at BRUNY20 events in December 2020.
+Each of the three artists received four weeks of accommodation on Bruny Island between 2020 and 2023 for the purpose of commencing a new body of work around universal environmental themes.
+Following this research and fieldwork stage, the artists’ new work was shown at various events.

-The award will support the artists to develop, deliver and stage a new body of work.
+The award supported the artists to develop, deliver and stage a new body of work.

-BRUNY20 will be documented online and distributed nationally and internationally.
+The outcomes of BRUNY20 was documented and the artwork was distributed nationally and internationally.

 BRUNY20